 If Afghanistan is to move forward, its people will have to shed their fear.
 Motivated by this idea, Hadi Marifat has embraced the power of the arts to transform his country.

-Marifat was seven years old when fled home to escape the Afghan civil war.
-For 16 years he remained a refugee in Pakistan while across the border, the Taliban reigned.
-He returned in 2002 to an Afghanistan which had changed beyond recognition during his absence.
+Marifat was seven years old when he fled home to escape the Afghan civil war.
+For 16 years, he remained a refugee in Pakistan while across the border, the Taliban reigned.
+He returned in 2002 to an Afghanistan that had changed beyond recognition during his absence.

 When he got there, the Taliban were not entirely defeated, but Marifat noticed among his compatriots an increasingly positive energy and a desire for a “new Afghanistan”.
 At the same time, he recalls, it was clear that people were still “traumatized by the horror and terror of the Taliban.”